sigoden/apitest/README.md

          },
          res: {
              body: {
-                // $ indicates the field to be verified, corresponding to the response data `res.body.createdAt` createdAt:'isDate($)', @eval
+                // $ indicates the field to be verified, here is `res.body.createdAt` createdAt:'isDate($)', @eval

                 // Of course you can use regex directly